Affiliate Disclosure: By buying the products we recommend, you help keep the site alive. Read more.

 It’s always good to get the Christmas tree sorted out in good time, too.
 This Raspberry Pi Christmas Sequencer project uses a Pi to drive Christmas tree lights.
 A Pi is used rather than an Arduino in order to sync music to the lights.

-Full instructions can be found in this Instructable by Osprey22, and it’s best set up for use with a fake tree, as opposed to a farmed one.
+Full instructions can be found in this Instructable by Osprey22.
+It’s best set this up with a fake tree, as opposed to a farmed one.
 This is because the equipment is mounted below the tree, where the water would typically be feeding a natural tree.

 Meanwhile, if you want Christmas tree lights powered by your Raspberry Pi but don’t have the skills to construct a light show, consider a budget alternative.
 The Pi Hut sells a compact 3D Christmas Tree for the Raspberry Pi that simply sits in the GPIO slot!